 If your ATS experience looks and feels nothing like your careers site it can completely kill the candidate’s experience of your employer brand.
 It’s like going from a warm room at a party to the cold outdoors.
 We’ve worked with many applicant tracking systems and know how to make the integration smooth and seamless – and to ensure a consistent look and feel throughout the whole candidate journey.

 Support it with a social media strategy

 There’s more to a social media strategy for a careers site than having sharing buttons on every page – although sharing tools are a good thing of course.
 Social media is where your audience are talking and it’s where trust and engagement is built.
 It offers huge reach, attracts passive as well as active candidates and enables real-time and quicker recruitment.
-So your brief should ask for experience of being able to create an engaging social media strategy – and preferably for a careers site.
+So your brief should ask for experience of being able to create an engaging social media strategy for a careers site.

 Finally, who do you choose to help you build it?

 Forgive us for putting ourselves at the top of the list here in our own article.
 We build careers sites.
 It’s what we specialise in.
 We know all the do’s and don’ts and all the techie things that careers sites need to work.
 We believe that it’s a specialist field.
 And while you don’t have to use us – we’d like to think you’d bear us in mind.
 Whoever you use, you’ll have to feel comfortable with their ability and have a good rapport with their team as you’ll be spending a lot of time together – we know!

 If you feel that you’d like some help, support or even a little chat around building your next careers website or any aspect of your talent attraction strategy just drop us a line.
-After all, much of our best work has started with a cup of tea and a biscuit.
+After all, much of our best work has started with a cup of tea and a Zoom call.